Dully Sykes: Biography

 Also known as Mr Misifa or Mr Chicks, Dully Sykes is a bongo flava artist from Tanzania, the grandson of Abdulwahid Sykes.
 He has performed in the UK and he is one of the pioneers of Swahili dancehall in the African Great Lakes region, and is widely known for hits like "Julieta", "Salome", "Historia ya Kweli" and "Leah".
 Some of his songs are based on true stories.
 After the first album, Historia ya kweli released in 2003, people started calling his music mwanasesele, Swahili for a high squeaky noise.
 With the song "Handsome" and an album by the same name, he became one of the biggest names in young urban music in Tanzania.
-He has produced music at his Dar es Salaam record label called.
-Dhahabu Records, and continues to write songs.
+He has produced music at his Dar es Salaam record label called Dhahabu Records, and continues to write songs.
 He has provided "hooks" to many artists including Man X's "Nimechezea Bahati" and P-Funk's "Please Forgive Me".
 One of his tracks, "Handsome", is on the African Rebel Music Roots reggae and dancehall CD compiled by the international record label, Out Here Records.
-Dully Sykes is renowned for his relevance and long stay on the game as most of era mates artists have already laid low.
+Dully Sykes is renowned for his relevance and long stay on the game as most of his era-mate artists have already laid low.
 He is one of the founding fathers of Bongo flava.
 Dully Sykes has a high reputation of bringing to the game some of the big names in the industry including Marioo, Shetta and the late Pancho latino.
 In 2022, he featured Tanzanian singer, Kusah in his smash hit Do Do.